');

 About Auburn, IN

-Auburn is a mid-sized city in Indiana with a population of 13,464 residents.
-The median household income is $62,339 per year, which is near the national average.
-The median age in Auburn is 35.7 years.
+Auburn is a mid-sized city located in Indiana with a population of 13,464 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,339 per year, which is 17% below the national median of $75,149.
+The median age of 35.7 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Auburn, IN